Empowering Underprivileged Children Through Music (Written by Sumit Pokhrel)

 2025-08-26 11:16

-MusicArt Society s Journey of Hope Harmony and Opportunity At MusicArt Society MAS our mission is simple yet profound to provide free high-quality music education to underprivileged children Since our founding in MAS has become a symbol of how music
+At MusicArt Society (MAS), our mission is simple yet profound: to provide free, high-quality music education to underprivileged children.
+Since our founding in 2009, MAS has become a symbol of how music can uplift lives, inspire hope, and unlock the hidden potential of young minds.
+Through the power of melody, rhythm, and harmony, we aim to build not only musicians but confident, creative, and empowered individuals.

 MY VISION written by Ugyen Rangdrol